Doin' It Right: Composition

 Daft Punk referred to "Doin' It Right" as the only purely electronic piece on the album, with a modern style.
 Unlike the rest of Random Access Memories, the instrumental accompaniment was achieved without session musicians and consists solely of a modular synthesizer performed by Daft Punk.
 Jeremy Abbott of Mixmag noted that, "Light and airy synths are introduced half way through to make this a fantastic understated ballad."
-The song is in the key of E♭m, and performs in common time at a tempo of 89 beats per minute.
-The vocals range exactly two octaves.
+The song is in the key of E♭ minor, and performs in common time at a tempo of 89 beats per minute.
+The vocal range is two octaves.
 The chord progression of A♭sus2—A♭m—G♭/B♭—C♭sus2—C♭—D♭—E♭sus2—E♭m—D♭—C♭sus—C♭ is followed throughout.

 "Doin' It Right" is a snare-and-vocoder-driven track with vocals by Panda Bear, and a vocoder loop singing the lyric "Doing it right/everybody will be dancing/and we'll feeling it right/everybody will be dancing/and be doing it right/everybody will be dancing/and we'll feeling it right/everybody will be dancing tonight".
 The vocoder part stops when Panda Bear sings the lyric "If you lose your way tonight/ That's how you know the magic's right," which, according to Pitchfork Media, is "presumably for emphasis, and we know that magic is important to Daft Punk."
 Regarding the musical style, a Clash review noted that the song has "a bit of an Afrika Bambaataa-proto-electro vibe" while Pitchfork called it "a terrifically uplifting bit of electro-pop."
 Critics have also noted that the rhythmic structure resembles that of trap music.